MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/restricted-sharepoint-search-admin-scripts.md

 ## Before you start

+You must be a SharePoint Online or global administrator to run the following admin scripts.
-Before you using the PowerShell scripts in this article, you need to do the following:
+Before you use the PowerShell scripts in this article, you need to do the following:

 1. If you haven’t, [download the latest SharePoint Online Management Shell](https://go.microsoft.com/fwlink/p/?LinkId=255251).

 > [!NOTE]
 > If you installed a previous version of the SharePoint Online Management Shell, go to Add or remove programs and uninstall "SharePoint Online Management Shell."

-2. Connect to SharePoint as a [Global Administrator or SharePoint Administrator](/sharepoint/sharepoint-admin-role) in Microsoft 365.
+1. Connect to SharePoint as a [Global Administrator or SharePoint Administrator](/sharepoint/sharepoint-admin-role) in Microsoft 365.
 To learn how, see [Getting started with SharePoint Online Management Shell](/powershell/sharepoint/sharepoint-online/connect-sharepoint-online).

 ## Get the current mode that is set for Restricted Search